jj5/kickass-crypto/README.md

 One last thing: if your component has a public function, it should probably be a final wrapper and just defer to a default implementation.

+Default implementations should pretty much always be protected, certainly not public, and maybe private if you're not ready to expose the implementation yet.

 #### The advantages of the typed interface on the final wrapper

 Having types on the interface of the final method `is_valid_settings()` confers three main